They’re easier than over easy but taste better than sunny side up. Basted eggs are the best eggs to make at home.

 - Crack in the egg.

-- Cook until whites are nearly fully set and then add the hot water to the skillet.
+- Cook until whites are nearly fully set and then add the water to the skillet.
 Cover the skillet.

 - Cook the egg in the covered skillet until the whites are set and the thin layer of whites that tops the yolk has turned white as well.